22817-KNOTbot/ftc-practice-app/README.md

 RobotEvent.setScore(0) // Sets the score to 0
 ```

-Play sounds using `playsound(sound)` to play one of the supported match sounds
+Play sounds using `playsound(sound)` to play one of the supported match sounds.
+(Note that normal match sounds will automatically play, you do not need to use this method)

 ```java
 /*